LSPE-CNU/ECO-ANA_Techno-Economic-Analysis-Tool-for-Chemical-Processes/README.md

      Error: Missing required input variables for the selected model and equipment.
 Missing variables: ['eqptype', 'vol_cum', 'P_bar', 'material']
      ```
      <br />
-     Example 2:
+     Example 2:   <br />
-     If the model does not support the equipment cost estimation formula for the equipment specifiaction (e.g., material, equipment, eqptype) input by the user.
+     If the model does not support the equipment cost estimation formula for the equipment specifiaction (e.g., material, equipment, eqptype) input by the user. <br />
      ```
      eqpcomo(model="Turton", equipment="Membrane")
      ```